conditions of entry

 4. A minimum of 2 x Photographs of your work.
 Photographs must meet our minimum standard of 300 dpi and be either in JPG or PNG format and no more than 4MB in size.

-5. A 50-word Artist Statement describing the work you have entered
+5. Up to a 50-word Artist Statement describing the work you have entered

 6. A list of the Materials used in your work